ptrGSKA/hangman865/README.md

 ## Milestone 3

 In this phase of the project, two functions were established.
 The initial function prompts the user for input, while the second function dynamically verifies the accuracy of the user's guess.

 ## Milestone 4

-WIP
+Created the Hangman game class with initialized attributes and two methods.

+check_guess method: it converts the user input into lower case than Vverifies if the letter is in the choosen random word,
+                    and appending the guess to the word_guessed list.

+ask_for_input method: asking for user input and verifies the validity of the guess or the letter has been guessed before.
+                    If the letter passes all checks it calls the check_guess_method and appends the guess to the list_of_guesses.

 ## Milestone 5

 WIP